torigehring/Data-Collection-Billboard-Spotify-CS479/README.md

 Collected on 16 February 2020 by Victoria Gehring

 ## The Data on GitHub is a subset of the data due to size constraints
+Originally the plan was to include 100 songs from years 2015-2019 This repository only contains roughly 30 songs from 2019 The rest are kept locally

 ## File name is in the form:
 audio_featuresyear-of-song_song-title.json

+## Directory Structure
+/metadata /data /scripts
+  /data: top_songs_year/
+    /top_songs_year: audio_featuresyear-of-song_song-title.json (100 per year)
+  /metadata: all metadata associated with data collection /scripts: all code involved with data collection

 ## References
 Billboard Hot 100 Web Scraper.
 GitHub, Inc 2020.
 Retrieved from https://github.com/jsubroto/billboard-hot-100-web-scraper